Cottage | 2 bedrooms | sleeps 4

 Here you will see Buzzards and Red Kites soaring above the grounds.
 Around the well maintained grounds you will find many mature specimen trees, including oak, elder and copper beech, with swathes of rhododendron and honeysuckle in Springtime.

-There is pedestrian access from the Estate leading to a Country House hotel which lies just a few metres away, so forget about taking the car.
-Here guests can take advantage of the pleasant bar area and restaurant; and the food is highly recommended!
+There is pedestrian access from the Parkland Estate leading to a Country House hotel which lies just a few metres away, so no need to take the car.
+Here our guests make good use of the pleasant bar area and restaurant; and the food comes highly recommended!

-Croeso Cottage is fully equipped to make your stay particularly enjoyable.
+Croeso Cottage has been thoughtfully equipped to make your stay particularly enjoyable.

-The fully fitted kitchen offers electric cooker and hob, fridge/freezer, washing machine and dishwasher.
+The fully fitted kitchen offers electric cooker and hob, fridge/freezer, washing machine, dishwasher and the usual small appliances.

 The tasteful furnishings have been specifically chosen to make your stay comfortable and relaxing.